 School financial aid

-Every private school is different and it’s important to know how much assistance a school will provide, said Sean Moore, a certified financial planner and chartered financial consultant who helps families plan for private school and college tuition costs through his financial planning firm, SMART College Funding in Boca Raton, Florida.
+Every private school is different and it’s important to know how much assistance a school will provide, said Sean Moore, a Certified Financial Planner™ professional who holds the Chartered Financial Consultant designation, who helps families plan for private school and college tuition costs through his financial planning firm, SMART College Funding in Boca Raton, Florida.
 “Some schools will be able to offer assistance to any family in need, while others may have a very limited aid budget that is doled out on a first-come, first-served basis,” he said.

 Moore said to apply as early as possible for private school financial aid to get the best shot at “first come” money and to formulate a backup plan if financial aid is declined or is less generous than expected.

 Scholarships are not a significant source of financial aid for K–12 education, according to NAIS.
-Most private schools don’t offer them; you’ll have to search for national, regional and local scholarships with the schools themselves or through online resources (www.privateschools.com offers national, regional, and state lists, for example).
-Even then, awards are small — typically a couple thousand dollars — and your child will compete for the funds, which are sometimes restricted to low-income families, minorities or special needs children.
+Most private schools don’t offer them; you’ll have to search for national, regional and local scholarships with the schools themselves or through online resources.
+Even then, awards are small — typically a couple thousand dollars — and your child will compete for the funds, which are sometimes restricted to low-income families, minorities, or special needs children.
 Scholarships are still worth looking into, but don’t plan to rely on them.

 There are no federally subsidized loans for K–12 tuition like there are for college tuition, and schools usually don’t offer loans directly, but commercial options exist if you need to borrow.